Republic of Estonia e-Residency logo

 What is e-Residency?

 In December 2014, Estonia was the first country in the world to introduce e-Residency.
-The program allows non-Estonians to have remote, digital access to a range of e-services such as company formation, banking, payment processing, and taxation.
+The programme allows non-Estonians to have remote, digital access to a range of e-services such as company formation, banking, payment processing, and taxation.
 E-residents receive a digital ID card, which they can use to securely authenticate themselves online and digitally sign, encrypt and send documents.

 Why Estonia?